moorepants/learn-multibody-dynamics/simulation.rst

 For now, be aware that truncation error and `floating point arithmetic error`_ can give you inaccurate results.

-.. _floating point arthmetic error: https://en.wikipedia.org/wiki/Floating-point_arithmetic
+.. _floating point arithmetic error: https://en.wikipedia.org/wiki/Floating-point_arithmetic

 Now set ``xs`` equal to the ``solve_ivp()`` result for use in the next section: